georgetsirogiannis/SixteenCoreCharacterMapper/README.md

 ### System Requirements
 * **Operating System:** Windows 10 or later, macOS 10.15 (Catalina) or later, or a modern 64-bit Linux distribution.
 * **Runtime:** This application is built on the .NET 8.0 platform.
-You can either install the .NET 8 runtime for your OS or use a self-contained/platform-specific build that includes the runtime.
-The Windows installer can install the runtime automatically when required; macOS and Linux packages are provided as self-contained binaries when available.
-* **Architecture:** x64 is supported; arm64 builds are available where noted in the releases.
+The installer handles the installation of any required runtimes automatically.
 * **Display:** For the best user experience, a screen resolution of 1920x1080 or higher is recommended.

 ---